feriforgacs/producthunt-maker-goals-menubar/README.md

 ```

 ### To test the electron app
-Keep your node server tunning, in a new terminal window:
+Keep your node server running, in a new terminal window:
 ```
 cd electron/
 npm start